 - The currency being sent from one country does not match the currency used in the receiving bank account in another country.

 Do I need to provide Intermediary Bank / Correspondent Banks info to Liquid?

-While you must always enter the details about your bank account, including bank branch address and other information, the intermediary bank info is always optional.
-If an intermediary bank is necessary to complete your payment, then your payment may be delayed or canceled if you have not entered that info into Liquid.
-We recommend that you check with your local bank to ask if you need an intermediary bank.
+While you must always enter the details about your bank account, including bank branch address and other information, the intermediary bank info is almost always optional.
+If an intermediary bank is required by the receiving bank to complete your payment, then your payment may be delayed or canceled if you have not entered that info into Liquid.
+We recommend that you check with your receiving local bank to ask if you need an intermediary bank.
 Here’s how to update your bank account to Get Paid in Liquid.